-Supervisors and managers were found to access EAP at a higher rate than other employees for marital/relationship discord (21% vs. 19% for other employees).
+What about job level?
+Supervisors and managers were found to access EAP at a higher rate than other employees for marital/relationship discord (20% vs. 18% for other employees).
 Supervisors and managers tend to work longer hours, take home more unpaid work than other workers, and report higher levels of stress than other workers.
 This leaves less time for a quality home life.
 On the contrary, when employees have low role overload, they are more likely to report high family and parental satisfaction, and greater family adaptation.
 Additionally, marital satisfaction has been found to increase as spouses engage in less 'obsessive working'.
 Supervisors and managers also manage people.
+Constant social contact (especially dealing with poor performance) can lead to burnout.
+The social 'reservoir' may be dry for some supervisors and managers by the time they arrive home to more personal relationships.
+Given their sphere of influence and higher salaries, it is especially important to create supports to ensure that supervisors and managers are functioning well both at work and at home.